kjaredic/accord/README.md

 There are other costs not considered like memory expansion, which does add up with a large N.

 The gas cost of maker canceling the swap is fixed at around the same ~140k gas.

+Note: N is limited by the contract size constraint (24KB) as swap parameters are part of Swap initcode.
+With the static part of Swap initcode being less than 4KB, and each transfer requiring 2 slots (64B) in calldata, max N = 64.
+Major changes would be needed to support bigger values of N.